tomcl/eepAssembler/README.md

  OS Version:  10.0.19044
  OS Platform: Windows
  RID:         win10-x64
- Base Path:   C:\Program Files\dotnet\sdk\7.0.101\
+ Base Path:   C:\Program Files\dotnet\sdk\8.0.101\
 ```
-The important bits are: .NET SDK, Version: 7, RID xxxx-x64
+The important bits are: .NET SDK, Version: 8, RID xxxx-x64

 What can go wrong:

 * Even though you have installed 64 bit dotnet SDK, you have a previous 32 bit install that was done earlier and dotnet on a command line always finds that one - change your path
-* You have dotnet 7 installed - but not the SDK
+* You have dotnet 8 installed - but not the SDK
-* You have dotnet 6 intsalled, but not dotnet 7
+* You have dotnet 6 or 7 installed, but not dotnet 8

 ### For more insight

 * Run a command prompt in the eepassembler directory (then one containing chooser.bat).
 * Run `dotnet run`.
-* Check the messages tehre, e.g. which version, is tehre an error.
+* Check the messages there, e.g. which version, is there an error.

 ## To develop